junxit/us-congress-bills-114/metadata.md

 - 2015-09-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5806)
 - 2015-09-08 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
 - 2015-09-09 — Received in the Senate.
+- 2015-09-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S6765)
+- 2015-09-16 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S6765)
+- 2015-09-17 — Message on Senate action sent to the House.